Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-concepts.md

 # Data mart concepts

-An App model will typically have several data marts, each of which serves a specific and focused purpose for a group of users, through Analyses and Data Extracts.
+An app model will typically have several data marts, each of which serves a specific and focused purpose for a group of users, through analyses and data extracts.
 When designing a data mart there are many considerations to make, and some of these topics are briefly discussed below.

 ## Data sources and fields